[Seoul] Korean Fried Chicken has become a food phenomenal of sorts in South Korean, with many Chimaek shops flourishing.

 Kyochon Chicken 교촌치킨

-Kyochon is known as one of the best Korean Fried Chicken in South Korea, also known as the ‘Lee Min Ho’ chicken.
+Kyochon is known as one of the best Korean Fried Chicken in South Korea, sometimes known as the ‘Lee Min Ho’ fried chicken as he was an ambassador of the brand.

 Kyochon Chicken… growth hormones, no drugs, use less batter and grease than other fried chicken brands, hand-cut their chicken wings, prepared fresh upon ordering, used chicken free of antibiotics and growth hormones.